Skip to main content

 Workflow

 hatch3r provides a full project lifecycle, from setup to release.
-This guide walks through the typical flow.
+This guide walks through the typical flow and links to the deeper view of the four-phase pickup pipeline and review loop.

 1. Initialize